CTS-FGV/main/Documentation Guide/Dictionary Guide.md

 The dictionary need to have a key named as **"variable_type"**, and this key need to follow these rules:

+> - Need to appear **every line** you have a variable_name.
 >- Has to be a string who contain:
- - discrete, if your variable has only integer;
+>>- discrete, if your variable has only integer;
- - continuous, if your variable has  fractionals values;
+>>- continuous, if your variable has  fractionals values;
- - categorical, If your variable has categoricals values;;
+>>- categorical, If your variable has categoricals values;
- - text, if your variable has texts;
+>>- text, if your variable has texts;
- - datatime, if your variable has a data or time.
+>>- datatime, if your variable has a data or time.
-> - Need to appear **every line** you have a variable_name.

 The dictionary need to have a key named as **"categorical_code"** , and this key need to follow these rules: